- Introduction

 Tip 5: Submit all supporting documentation.

 In addition to a complete application, each provider or supplier is required to submit all applicable supporting documentation at the time of filing.
-Supporting documentation includes professional and/or business licenses, (diploma, transcript, national board certification [if applicable]) proof of application fee payment (if applicable), and, if necessary, an EFT Authorization Agreement (CMS-588) and IRS documents such as the CPC-575 or CPC-147c.
+Supporting documentation includes professional and/or business licenses, (diploma, transcript, national board certification [if applicable]) proof of application fee payment (if applicable), and, if necessary, an EFT Authorization Agreement (CMS-588) and IRS documents such as the CP-575 or -147c.
 See Section 12 of the CMS-855 for additional information regarding the applicable documentation requirements.

 Tip 6: Sign and date the application.